 Serves – 2 to 3

 Note – Many people prefer to add the tomatoes along with spices but I feel that it takes more time for the veggies to cook when tomato is added this way.
-Therefore, I prefer to add tomato pulp once the veggies are nearly done.
+Therefore, I prefer to add tomato puree once the veggies are nearly done.
 No, they don’t taste raw, if that thought crossed your mind.
 Rather their taste remains better this way.

 Thanks for your visit and see you soon again with another exciting recipe!